-This vegan nectarine tart is summery, light and refreshing!
-A crispy shortcrust base with a smooth sweet cashew cream, sweetened and topped with nectarines.
+This vegan nectarine tart is light and refreshing!
+It has a crispy shortcrust base and a smooth cashew cream that is sweetened and topped with nectarines.

 All year long, I wait for Summer's bountiful supply of stone fruit, mangoes and berries.
 And when Summer hits, I make up for lost time and refuse to have any other fruit in sight!

 This vegan nectarine tart is super easy to make... despite the slighty over-the-top decorations where I was trying to see how many ways I could cut nectarines haha.

 The tart is an explosion of TEXTURE.
 You will get a:

 - Crispy and crumbly shortcrust pastry base